-Not long ago, no down payment home loans were the preferred financing option for many new homeowners.
+Not long ago, no down payment mortgages were the preferred financing option for many new homeowners.
 While not as popular as they once were, this type of mortgage can still be found -- provided borrowers know where to look and meet certain qualifications.
 Also, knowing how much house you can afford helps the lender know what you are working with.

 Also known as 100 percent financing, as the entire price of a home is borrowed, no down payment home loans are processed much like ordinary mortgages with down payments.
 Prospective homeowners need to present evidence of their income and assets, and their credit report is subject to review before they can be approved.

-Qualifying For a No Money Down Mortgage
+How to Buy a House With No Money Down

 There are currently no 100 percent mortgages available through Fannie Mae or Freddie Mac, the entities that own or back the majority of non-government mortgages in the US.
 Currently no private mortgage insurers in the US are insuring 100 percent mortgages.

 Some private lenders or groups of investors may choose to make zero down loans available, and some brokerage firms do fund 100 percent loans if the mortgages can be partially secured by the borrower's investment portfolio.
 However, non-government 100 percent mortgages are rare -- because they stand to lose money if a buyer defaults on a 100 percent financed loan, banks and other lenders are wary of no money down mortgages.
 In today's housing market, such mortgages require some kind of collateral to secure the loan.
 Other special requirements may apply, depending on the lender.